Rutvik-Trivedi/AskIt/README.md

 and other basic functionalities.
 Here is a text file of the code which you will need to compile in a C compiler and then execute the file.

-Moreover, a text file named ID.txt needs to be placed in the folder where you are having the executable file of the project.
-ID.txt is already provided in the repository.
+Moreover, you will need to take all the files from Files directory and place it in the location of the executable file for the smooth working of the project.
 *****************************************************************************************